 You'll apply for funding each year that you study and Student Finance will take into account how long the course is in each year that you apply.
 So if you register for the five year course and then transfer to the four year course, the number of years you can apply for funding will change.
 Student Finance will reassess your funding based on how many years you have been in study, not just those years for which you received student finance.

 Always seek advice before taking any action that may have implications for your funding.

 This refers to items you could need during your studies that aren't covered by the standard tuition fee.
 These could be materials, textbooks, travel, clothing, software or printing.

 - GCSE: For all applicants, Grade C/4 or above in English Language and Mathematics, or equivalent.
 Please note the University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSEs.

 - A-level subjects: No specific subjects required.
 You can include points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) towards overall tariff.
 You must have at least one A-Level.

 - EDEXCEL (BTEC) Diploma: No specific subjects required.

 - Access: Achievement of the Access to HE Diploma; no specific subjects required.

 - Baccalaureate IB: No specific subjects required.

-Students who expect to achieve a higher tariff score may also be interested in our BA(Hons) Business Management and Economics course.
+If you think you'll achieve a higher tariff score, you may be interested in our BA(Hons) Business Management and Economics course.